polettix/dibs/README.md

 ## Dibspacks

 Dibspacks are at the real core of `dibs`; it would be able to do very little without.
-We already touched upon what a dibspack is: a directory with two executable inside (`detect` and `operate`).
-Well, actually if `detect` always returns a non-`0` value you can spare the `operate`, but at that point you would have a pretty lame dibspack.
+We already touched upon what a dibspack is: a program to execute some task.

 `dibs` supports different ways for you to configure the location of dibspacks, which should cover a wide range of needs:

 - the most natural place to define a list of dibspacks is in each step's configuration in the `dibs.yml` file (or whatever you are going to use)

 - as a fallback, they might be defined directly in your code, i.e. inside `src/.dibspacks`.
 There are two sub-alternatives here:

     - if `.dibspacks` is a file, then it is loaded as a YAML file and expected to contain a mapping between step names and dibspacks (either single ones, or lists of them)

-    - if `.dibspacks` is a directory, each sub-directory is a dibspack that matches the name of a corresponding step, containing dibspacks inside as sub-directories.
-In this case, "hidden" sub-directories (i.e. whose name starts with `.`) or sub-directory `_` are ignored, to let you put additionall stuff in there.
+    - if `.dibspacks` is a directory, each sub-directory is a dibspack that matches the name of a corresponding step, containing dibspacks inside.
+      In this case, "hidden" files (i.e. whose name starts with `.`) or starting with `_` are ignored, to let you put additionall stuff in there.

+FIXME: double check code for src/.dibspacks

 Locations can have different shapes:

-- anything that's a valid URI for git (`http`, `https`, `git` or `ssh`) is treated as a remote git directory that will be fetched.
+- anything that's a valid URI for git (`http`, `https`, `git` or `ssh`) is treated as a remote git repository that will be fetched.
 You can set a specific tag or branch in the fragment part of the URI, e.g.:

         https://example.com/dibspacks/whatever#v42

-- anything that starts with `project:` is a path resolved relatively to the `dibspacks` sub-directory in the project directory
+- anything that starts with the string `project:` is a path resolved relatively to the `dibspacks` sub-directory in the project directory

-- anything that starts with `src:` is a path resolved inside the `src` directory in the project, which is also the reference directory where the source code is (i.e. dibspacks that fetch your code should put it there)
+- anything that starts with the string `src:` is a path resolved inside the `src` directory in the project, which is also the reference directory where the source code is (i.e. dibspacks that fetch your code should put it there)

 - anything else generates an exception!